christophermayfield/100-days-of-code/r1-log.md

 Today I am focusing on getting my github repo setup, and thinking about some projects to do.

 In addition, I started doing a small portfolio coding project for freeCodeCamp just so i can get myself in the coding mood.

-### R1D2
+### R1D2 Saturday January 6th 2018

+I did some more work on my portoflio project today.
+Today I went to Disneyland with Karina, so I barely was able to get a full hour of coding today, but i pushed some code to github, which was good.